jobm/Delani-With-Bootstrap/README.md

+#Dlani Template
-# Delani-With-Bootstrap demonstrating the power of bootstrap css
+###Delani Studio Template with Bootstrap demonstrating the power of bootstrap a responsive css framework.